The Kenneth Warren Prize

 The Prize for any given year is open to the principal author of a review published on the Cochrane Database of Systematic Reviews in The Cochrane Library, in Issues 4-12 of the previous year and issues 1-3 of the current year.
-In response to the call for nominations, authors may self-select their review(s) based on quality and relevance, and also Review Group editorial teams and other members of The Cochrane Collaboration may nominate specific reviews.
+In response to the call for nominations, authors may self-select their review(s) based on quality and relevance, and also Cochrane Review Group editorial teams and other Cochrane members may nominate specific reviews.

 The judgement is made by a panel comprised entirely of nationals of developing countries.
 The Prize recipient receives a certificate and US $1000.
 Also, the travel, accommodation and conference registration costs of the Prize recipient and of the Chair of the selection panel are met to enable attendance at the Cochrane Colloquium to receive and present the Prize.

 2000 - Marissa Alejandria, University of the Philippines, Manila, Philippines.

 Intravenous immunoglobulin for treating sepsis and septic shock. [abstract]

 Anelise Lima, Federal University of Pelotas, Brazil.

 Carbamazepine for cocaine dependence. [abstract]

 2001 - Manit Srisurapanont, Chiang Mai University, Thailand.